 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$1.1 million and \$5.8 million for the three and nine months ended September 30, 2016, and \$1.1 million and \$2.5 million for the three months and nine months ended September 30, 2015, respectively.
-As of September 30, 2016 and September 30, 2015, we had an accumulated deficit of approximately \$46.3 million and \$38.2 million, respectively.
-We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS and shipped the first system in 2009.
+We incurred net losses of approximately \$1.3 million and \$2.0 million for the quarters ended March 31, 2017, and March 31, 2016, respectively.
+As of March 31, 2017, and March 31, 2016, we had an accumulated deficit of approximately \$48.4 million and \$42.5 million, respectively.
+We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY SYSTEM and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.

-In the first quarter of 2014, the Company commenced sales of an updated version of the STREAMWAY FMS, which provides a number of enhancements to the existing product line including a more intuitive and easier to navigate control screen, data storage capabilities, and additional inlet ports on the filters, among other improvements.
+In the first quarter of 2014, the Company commenced sales of an updated version of the STREAMWAY SYSTEM, which provides several enhancements to the existing product line including a more intuitive and easier to navigate control screen, data storage capabilities, and additional inlet ports on the filters, among other improvements.
 This updated version utilizes improved technology, including the capability for continuous flow and continuous suctioning, as covered by our provisional patent application filed in 2013 and our non-provisional patent application filed in January 2014.
-We sold ninety-six STREAMWAY FMS units to date.
+We have sold one hundred three STREAMWAY units to date.

 We expect the revenue for STREAMWAY FMS units to increase significantly at such time as the hospitals approve the use of the units for their applications and place orders for billable units.
 We also expect an increase in trial based units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
-The unit remains on the customer site for 2 - 4weeks, as contracted, at no cost to the customer.
+The unit remains on the customer site for 2-4 weeks, as contracted, at no cost to the customer.
 However, the customer does purchase the disposable products (cleaning fluid and filters) necessary to effectively operate the units.
 Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.